luke-gru/riml/README.md

                                                          return self.otherData
                                                        endfunction

+In this basic example of a class, we see a \*splat variable.
+This is just a convenient way to refer to 'a:000' in the body of a function.
+Splat variables are optional parameters and get compiled to '...'.

 Classes can only be defined once, and cannot be reopened.
 Public member functions are defined with 'defm'.
 If you want to create a non-public function inside a class, use 'def'.
 To create an instance of this class, simply: